 Unlike the aortic stenosis murmur, a pulmonic stenosis murmur does not radiate, and the crescendo component lengthens as stenosis progresses.
 The murmur grows louder immediately with Valsalva release and with inspiration; the patient may need to be standing for this effect to be heard.

 Diagnosis of pulmonic stenosis is confirmed by Doppler echocardiography, which can characterize the severity as

-Right heart catheterization is indicated only when 2 levels of obstruction are suspected (valvular and infundibular), when clinical and echocardiographic findings differ, or before intervention is done.
+Right heart catheterization Cardiac Catheterization Cardiac catheterization is the passage of a catheter through peripheral arteries or veins into cardiac chambers, the pulmonary artery, and coronary arteries and veins.
+Cardiac catheterization... read more is indicated only when 2 levels of obstruction are suspected (valvular and infundibular), when clinical and echocardiographic findings differ, or before intervention is done.

 Prognosis of pulmonic stenosis without treatment is generally good and improves with appropriate intervention.

-Treatment of pulmonic stenosis is balloon valvuloplasty, indicated for symptomatic patients and asymptomatic patients with normal systolic function and a peak gradient > 40 to 50 mm Hg.
+Treatment of pulmonic stenosis is balloon valvuloplasty, which is indicated for symptomatic patients with moderate or severe valvular stenosis and for asymptomatic patients with severe stenosis.

 Pulmonic stenosis is usually congenital, but symptoms (eg, syncope, angina, dyspnea) usually do not appear until adulthood.